 5. Dry it carefully

-There’s nothing out of the ordinary when it comes to drying: simply leave all the pieces of your blender jug on a draining rack or carefully dry them using a tea towel, before returning to its stand.
+There’s no special trick when it comes to drying your blender though—simply leave all the pieces of your blender jug on a draining rack or carefully dry them using a tea towel, before returning to its stand.
 We'd suggest leaving the blade(s) to air dry on the rack, to ensure you don't injure yourself whilst drying.

 Important things to note when cleaning your blender